galaxyproject/training-material/topics/ecology/tutorials/MetaShARK_tutorial/tutorial.md

 ![Interface of MetaShARK](./Images/2_MetaShARK.png){:width="500"}

-To start creating metadata, you need to reach the "Fill in EML" module, then specify or complete the automatic "Data package name" and mention the "Dataset title".
+To start creating metadata, you need to reach the **Fill in EML** module, then specify or complete the automatic `Data package name` and mention the `Dataset title`.
 Here a title can be "Manage heterogeneous data files through EML".
 Finally, you can choose an open licence between CC-BY-4.0, default, or CC0 then click on "Create".

 ![Create a data package](./Images/3_MetaShARK_create.png){:width="500"}